-As you walk into the sanctuary, you will receive a bulletin from our ushers that describes the order of worship for that Sunday.
-Please contact an usher if you need a large-print bulletin, or any other assistance.
+As you walk into the sanctuary, you will receive a bulletin that describes the order of worship for that Sunday.
+Contact the Usher if you need a larger print of the worship bulletin.

 Where do I sit in the sanctuary?

 Anywhere you like; ushers are available to help guide you.